Or rather maybe we forget that people show emotions through actions just like animals.

 o Did she used to jump in the car, go for walks, and follow you everywhere but the last few months she has not?

-Behavior that is out of character – they can have redirected aggression or fear.
+Behavior that is out of character –can be redirected aggression and fear of being hurt.

 o Did she like the neighbor dog and now she doesn’t?